Amadeus1705/100-pandas-puzzles/README.md

-100 data puzzles for pandas, ranging from short and simple to super tricky (60% complete)
+100 data puzzles for pandas, ranging from short and simple to super tricky.